clelandlab/quick/docs/Tutorials/build.md

 We typically use YAML format to write the Mercator Protocol.
 For detailed description of all possible keys, see [Mercator Protocol](../mercator))

-1.Meta Information: hard averaging 1000 times (run the sequence 1000 times on board and return the averaged result)
+**1. Meta Information**: hard averaging 1000 times (run the sequence 1000 times on board and return the averaged result)

 ```yaml
 hard_avg: 1000
 ```

-2.Pulse Setup: define a constant(square) pulse `1` with frequency 5000 MHz, length 2 us, and power -30 dB (relative to the maximum output power of the generator):
+**2. Pulse Setup**: define a constant(square) pulse `1` with frequency 5000 MHz, length 2 us, and power -30 dB (relative to the maximum output power of the generator):

 ```yaml
 p1_style: const